Democratic Club of Leisure World

 1. The Club shall not endorse candidates in the Democratic Party primaries, but individual Club members may, without reference to the Club, endorse candidates of their choice in any election.

-2. In general or special elections, the Club may endorse candidates for elected public office or take a position on public policy or political issues by a majority vote of members in good standing at a general membership or special meeting called for that purpose.
+2. In general or special elections, the Club may endorse candidates for elected public office or take a position on public policy or political issues by a minimum of 10% of Leisure World resident members present at a General Membership meeting, at a special meeting or a similar method of voting, such as via the internet.
 There shall be reasonable notification of the date, time, and place of a special meeting.

-3. Reasonable notification for all purposes in these Bylaws shall mean publication in The Leisure World News, posting on Leisure World Clubhouse bulletin boards, broadcast on the Leisure World closed circuit television system, by regular mail including post card notification, or by email and on the Club website.
+3. Reasonable notification for all purposes in these Bylaws may include publication in The Leisure World News, posting on Leisure World Clubhouse bulletin boards, broadcast on the Leisure World closed circuit television system, by regular mail including post card notification, or by email and on the Club website.

-4. The Executive Committee may endorse, on behalf of the Club, individuals for non-elected appointive offices.
+4. The Board may endorse, on behalf of the Club, individuals for non-elected appointive offices.

 Article IV – Membership

-2. The Executive Committee may from time to time, confer “Honorary Membership”, with no voting rights, on those persons adjudged to have served the Democratic Partly with distinction.
-Honorary members are not allowed to pay dues.
+2. The Board may from time to time, confer “Honorary Membership”, with no voting rights, on those persons adjudged to have served the Democratic Partly with distinction.
+Honorary members do not pay dues.

 3. The payment of dues is a requirement of membership.
-The Executive Committee shall set the amount of annual dues, and the membership period shall correspond to the fiscal year of June 1 through May 31.
+The Board shall set the amount of annual dues, and the membership period shall correspond to the fiscal year of June 1 through May 31.

-4. The Club shall not discriminate on the basis of gender, race, color, religion, national origin, or sexual orientation for admission to club membership or to hold office on the Executive Committee.
+4. The Club shall not discriminate on the basis of gender, race, color, religion, national origin, or sexual orientation for admission to club membership or to hold office on the Board.

 5. To vote at a general membership meeting (for officers, bylaws, etc.) the voter must be a member in good standing for at least 15 days before the vote.

-1. Officers of the Club, all of whom shall be members of the Executive Committee, shall be: President, First Vice President, Second Vice President, Secretary, Treasurer, 3 Members at Large of the Executive Committee, all of whom shall be voting members of the Executive Committee, and the Immediate Past President who shall also be a voting member of the Executive Committee.
+1. Officers of the Club, all of whom shall be members of the Board, shall be: President, First Vice President, Second Vice President, Secretary, Treasurer, and 3 Members at Large of the Board, all of whom shall be voting members of the Board.
+The Club encourages the immediate past President to attend Board meetings and be active in decision making.

-2. Any regular member of the Club in good standing is eligible for election to the Executive Committee.
+2. Any regular member of the Club in good standing is eligible for election to the Board.

-4. Should an Executive Committee member be absent for more than 3 meetings of the Executive Committee, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.
+4. Should a Board member be absent for more than 3 meetings of the Board, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.

-5. A duly elected officer of the Club, after fair hearing before the Executive Committee in closed session, may be removed from office for good cause as determined by the Executive Committee.
+5. A duly elected officer of the Club, after fair hearing before the Board in closed session, may be removed from office for good cause as determined by the Board.
 A vote for removal is dispositive.

 Article VI – Duties of the Officers

-3. The Second Vice President shall, in coordination with the President, be responsible for general membership meeting programs and special events, and shall be responsible for publicity for all Club events.
+3. The Second Vice President shall, in coordination with the President, be responsible for membership issues, including recruitment of new members and retention of current members.

 4. The Secretary shall keep minutes of all meetings and shall maintain all reports and correspondence of the Club.
 Should the Secretary vacate that office, all records, documents, and minutes shall be given to the President.
 The Secretary shall, on reasonable notice, make all records, documents, or minutes available to Club members on request.

-5. The Treasurer shall receive, deposit, and maintain all funds of the Club in appropriate accounts in financial institutions approved by the Executive Committee.
-The Treasurer shall submit a written report of all receipts and disbursements at each regular meeting of the Executive Committee.
+5. The Treasurer shall receive, deposit, and maintain all funds of the Club in appropriate accounts in financial institutions approved by the Board.
+The Treasurer shall submit a written report of all receipts and disbursements at each regular meeting of the Board.
 On reasonable notice, the Treasurer shall make all financial records available to any member of the Club upon request.
 The Treasurer shall disburse all Club funds on presentation of a voucher for such transaction.
 The Treasurer’s check signing authority is limited to transactions of five hundred dollars ($500) or less.
 Checks for amounts over five hundred dollars ($500) must have the signatures of the Treasurer and the President, or in the absence of either, the First Vice President.
-Bank reconciliations shall be prepared by the Treasurer and reviewed by the Executive Committee.
+Bank reconciliations shall be prepared by the Treasurer and reviewed by the Board.

-6. The Members at Large of the Executive Committee shall assist in the affairs of the Club and make meaningful contributions at the request of the President for assistance in special program supervision of Club representation.
+6. The Members at Large of the Board shall assist in the affairs of the Club and make meaningful contributions at the request of the President for assistance in special program supervision of Club representation.

 Article VII – Committees

-1. Standing Committees of the Club shall be Membership, Finance, Hospitality, Refreshments, and Telephone Tree.
+1. Standing Committees of the Club shall be Membership, Finance, Hospitality, and Refreshments.

 A. The Membership committee shall develop a program for member recruitment and retention strategies, maintain all records of members, collect membership dues and applications, maintain a current voter roll for Club elections, and maintain a volunteer list by category of service offered.